1234ngochai/AI-mario-Controller/README.md

 - **Speed:** A
 - **Jump:** S

-Have some fun trying to beat 1-1, you’ll be dealing with this level a lot over the next few weeks!
+Have some fun watching the AI speedrunning the level!!